lx249/lx249.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Associate at the University of Cambridge
+subtitle: <strong>Research Associate</strong> at the University of Cambridge

 profile:
   align: right